-- I.8 Subject to the £110,000 cash cap per business, the total amount of government-funded relief available for each property for 2023/24 under this scheme is for chargeable days from 1 April 2023 to 31 March 2024, 75% of the chargeable amount. - 1.9 The relief will be applied after mandatory reliefs and other discretionary reliefs funded by section 31 grants have been applied, but before those where the Council has used its wider discretionary relief powers introduced by the Localism Act 2011, which are not funded by section 31 grants.
+- G.8 Subject to the £110,000 cash cap per business, the total amount of government-funded relief available for each property for 2023/24 under this scheme is for chargeable days from 1 April 2024 to 31 March 2025, 75% of the chargeable amount. - G.9 The relief will be applied after mandatory reliefs and other discretionary reliefs funded by section 31 grants have been applied, but before those where the Council has used its wider discretionary relief powers introduced by the Localism Act 2011, which are not funded by section 31 grants.
 However, the former categories of discretionary relief available prior to the Localism Act 2011 (i.e., charitable relief etc.) will be applied first in the sequence of discretionary reliefs and, therefore, before Retail, Hospitality and Leisure relief.
 Authorities may use their discretionary powers to, at cost to themselves, offer further discounts outside this scheme or additional relief to hereditaments within the scheme.
-However, where the Council applies a locally funded relief under section 47, this will be applied after the Retail, Hospitality and Leisure relief. - 1.10 The ordering will be applied in following sequence: - Transitional Relief - Mandatory Reliefs (as determined in legislation) - S.47 Discretionary Relief in the following order: - (i) 2023 Supporting Small Business (SSB); - (ii) Former categories of discretionary relief available prior to the Localism Act 2011 (i.e., charitable, CASC, rural top up, and not for profit) will be applied first in the sequence of discretionary reliefs, after SSB; - (iii) Other discretionary (centrally funded); - (iv) 2023/24 Retail Hospitality and Leisure relief scheme; and - (v) Other locally funded schemes (such as section 49 hardship). - I.11 Subject to the cash cap, the eligibility for the discount and the relief itself will be assessed and calculated on a daily basis.
-The following formula will be used to determine the amount of relief to be granted for a chargeable day for a particular hereditament in the financial year 2023/24: - Amount of relief to be granted = V x 0.75 where: - V is the daily charge for the hereditament for the chargeable day after the application of any mandatory relief and any certain other discretionary reliefs in line with 5.3 above. - 1.12 This will be calculated ignoring any prior year adjustments in liabilities which fall to be liable on the day. - Ratepayers that occupy more than one property will be entitled to relief for each of their eligible properties up to the maximum £110,000 cash cap, per business.
+However, where the Council applies a locally funded relief under section 47, this will be applied after the Retail, Hospitality and Leisure relief. - G.10 The ordering will be applied in following sequence: - Transitional Relief - Mandatory Reliefs (as determined in legislation) - S.47 Discretionary Relief in the following order: - (i) 2023 Supporting Small Business (SSB); - (ii) Former categories of discretionary relief available prior to the Localism Act 2011 (i.e., charitable, CASC, rural top up, and not for profit) will be applied first in the sequence of discretionary reliefs, after SSB; - (iii) Other discretionary (centrally funded); - (iv) 2024/25 Retail Hospitality and Leisure relief scheme; and - (v) Other locally funded schemes (such as section 49 hardship). - G.11 Subject to the cash cap, the eligibility for the discount and the relief itself will be assessed and calculated on a daily basis.
+The following formula will be used to determine the amount of relief to be granted for a chargeable day for a particular hereditament in the financial year 2024/25: - Amount of relief to be granted = $V \times 0.75$ where: - V is the daily charge for the hereditament for the chargeable day after the application of any mandatory relief and any certain other discretionary reliefs. - G.12 This will be calculated ignoring any prior year adjustments in liabilities which fall to be liable on the day. - G.13 Ratepayers that occupy more than one property will be entitled to relief for each of their eligible properties up to the maximum £110,000 cash cap, per business.